MikeRow/NanoPHP/README.md

 ## To do ...

-- Add support to NanoBlock for Epoch v2
+- Add Epoch v2 support to NanoBlock
-- Add support to NanoWS for FlatBuffers
+- Add FlatBuffers support to NanoWS
 - Increase FlatBuffers performances
 - Enable listening on IPC